- University of Wisconsin-Eau Claire

 University writing requirement—depending on placement exam.

 Students must apply for entrance to the Special Education program.
-Students must pass the Proxis core or have the required ACT/SAT/GRE scores, complete 30 credits non-education coursework, have a minimum 2.75 resident and cumulative GPA, and complete the following two courses with a B- or better: Introduction to Diverse Learners and School and Community Experience in Special Education.
+Students must pass the Praxis core or have the required ACT/SAT/GRE scores, complete 30 credits non-education coursework, have a minimum 2.75 resident and cumulative GPA, and complete the following two courses with a B- or better: Introduction to Diverse Learners and School and Community Experience in Special Education.
 Students with prior experience in classrooms or with individuals with disabilities and who have GPAs have a better chance of being accepted into the program.

 Thanks for your interest in UW-Eau Claire.
 Let's get started!